trilioData/tvk-interop-plugins/docs/ocp-etcd-backup-restore/README.md

 You can get more information from :
 Source of information - https://access.redhat.com/documentation/en-us/openshift_container_platform/4.6/html-single/backup_and_restore/index

+**Note: Please do not switch of any node in cluster while restore is in progress and do not abort restore task in between, else you may loose cluster accessibility**

 ### Pre-reqs:
 1. krew - kubectl-plugin manager.
 Install from [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)
 2. kubectl - kubernetes command-line tool.
 Install from [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)